The Tag class turned out to be something of a beast, partly because

 that allowed attributes to be specified in the code using the attributes

 keyword-argument.
-That felt like it made the prospect of instantiating new Tag
+That felt like it made the prospect of instantiating new Tags

 are defined as Python built-in functions, allowing those to be used as keywords